magomimmo/modern-cljs/doc/tutorial-17.md

-little bit stingy in explaining the [Enlive][2] mechanics, we were able to directly connect the `/shopping` action coming from the `shoppingForm` submission to the `shopping` template by exploiting the fact the `deftemplate` macro implicitly define a function with the same name of the defining template.
+little bit stingy in explaining the [Enlive][2] mechanics, we were able to directly connect the `/shopping` action coming from the `shoppingForm` submission to the `shopping` template by exploiting the fact that the `deftemplate` macro implicitly defined a function with the same name as the defining template.

 ```clj
 ;; src/clj/modern_cljs/core.clj